How to Configure Static NAT in Cisco Packet Tracer

 Step 4

-Now, ping Router1 from computers on the LAN and then check out the NAT records created on the Router using the show ip nat translations command in the CLI.
+Now ping Router1 from computers in the LAN.
+Then, examine the NAT records using the “show ip nat translations” command in the CLI.

 show ip nat translations